Talking to the media about environmental illness (MCS or EHS)

 Avoid discussing politics, alternative treatments, conspiracies, chemtrails and other things that are not generally accepted.
 Also avoid making sweeping statements about the causes of MCS and EHS.
 There are no established facts on any of these issues, even though some people have strong opinions.

-People who read or view the story will stereotype what they see to apply to all of us, just as people stereotype women or people from certain races or religions.
+People who read or view the story will stereotype what they see to apply to all of us, just as people stereotype women or people from other cultures, races or religions.

 You can discuss controversial things off the record (make sure all recording devices are turned off), but consider whether it really benefits anything.
 I know one case where a person with MCS shared her pet theory about a way to diagnose MCS.
 Even though she spoke off the record, this scientifically unsupported idea made it into the article anyway.
 It was just mentioned indirectly and not at all positively.